Are Lumpen the Leaders the Revolution Needs?

-"Sakai on Lumpen in Revolution" was my favorite piece in the ULK.
+"Sakai on Lumpen in Revolution" was my favorite piece in ULK 64.
 I would have liked to see a more in-depth analysis of the subject of the role of lumpen following the review of Sakai's book.
-I believe the lumpen will play a principal role in revolution here in imperialist US.
+I believe the lumpen will play a principal role in revolution here in imperialist United States.

 We live in a time very different from Marx's, when the battle was to be waged between the bourgeoisie and the proletariat.
 Marx wrote of the growing contradictions between bourgeoisie and proletariat, following from these contradictions, the proletariat revolution abolishing capitalism.
 This was apparently true then, but the terrain is very different now.
 After the imperialist wars I and II led to imperialist expansion and consolidation of global capitalism and the global market, new classes with their own contradictions (and inner-contradictions) have been created.
 And with the transformation of colonialism proper into neocolonialism, the roles of the different classes and the contradictions even among the oppressed classes themselves, has created many non-principal contradictions, clouding the principal ones.

 In the imperialist countries, and especially here in the imperialist capital of the world, the U.S., imperialism and neo-colonialism is beneficial to the "proletariat."
 The working class population is effectively bought off with a better standard of living thanks to global value transfer from Third World nations.
 This "sharing of the (stolen) pie" gives the appearance that the proletariat and the bourgeoisie share a common interest in imperialism.
 Of course, the contradiction between the two classes continues to exist, but giving the proletariat some crumbs off of the table of the "all you can eat global buffet" alleviates the contradictions and pacifies revolutionary potential and the raising of working class consciousness.